segmentio/kafka-go/README.md

 * Programs do not need to import compression packages anymore in order to read compressed messages from kafka.
 All compression codecs are supported by default.

-* Programs that used the compression codecs direction must be adapted.
+* Programs that used the compression codecs directly must be adapted.
 Compression codecs are now exposed in the `compress` sub-package.

 * The experimental `kafka.Client` API has been updated and slightly modified: